dfcastellanos/MEPLS/doc/tutorial/step3.md

       delete element;
 ```

-This two-step dynamics (load increments followed by a relaxation in the form of) will repeat until the
+This two-step dynamics (load increments followed by a mechanical relaxation in the form of an
-applied strain reaches the target value of 5%, as established in the condition of the main
+avlanche of slip events) will repeat until the applied strain reaches the target value of 5%, as
-simulation loop.
+established in the condition of the main simulation loop.

 When we scape the main simulation loop, we want to save the evolution of some macroscale
 properties.
-For this, we can iterate over the `macro_evolution` member of the history
+In this tutorial, we will do it in a rather simplistic way.
+To this end, we
-object, @ref mepls::history::History<dim>::macro_evolution.
-This member is a vector of structs
+iterate over the @ref mepls::history::History<dim>::macro_evolution member of the history object.
-@ref mepls::history::MacroSummaryRow, which contain many different macroscale
+This member is a vector of structs @ref mepls::history::MacroSummaryRow, which contain many
-properties of the system.
+different macroscale properties of the system.

 Specifically, we are interested in the applied strain and external stress.
 Both scalar
-quantities refer to the xy-components of the tensors and will allow us to see plot the
+quantities refer to the xy-components and will allow us to see plot the
 stress-strain curve of the material.
 We save the data in CSV format, that is, in two columns
 separated by a comma.
 The first line contains the name of each column.